 Rick: Very cool that you have spent time there!
 Guadalajara is one of my favorite Mexican cities.

 Caroline: In the USA, our big city stops will be in Houston, New Orleans, Atlanta, Charleston, Charlotte, and Washington.
-Of course, we will be stopping in a lot of small towns along the way.
+Of course, we will be stopping in a lot of small towns on the drive to Canada.

 Howard: New Orleans and Washington, DC, are two of my favorite foodie cities.
 So why the interest in local food?